-Thanks to the internet, global reach is no longer reserved for deep-pocketed brands, nor is it an incredible hassle for already over-burdened marketing managers.
+Guess what?
+Global marketing is no longer reserved for brands with deep pockets, nor is it a huge hassle for already over-burdened marketing managers.

 In fact, a global presence is possible for any business with a creative strategy and an understanding of world markets.

 What Is Good Global Marketing?